 There are outputs for C (respiration and DOC), N (regeneration) and P (regeneration).
-These latter releases include an overflow release from cells to prevent the stoichiometric ratios of N:C and P:C becoming too large.
+These latter releases include an overflow release from cells to prevent the stoichiometric ratios of N:C and P:C exceeding plausible values.

-C and N increases by phototrophy (C) or nutrient uptake (N).
+C and N increase by phototrophy (C) or nutrient uptake (N).